 The Cotswolds are abundant with picture perfect locations ideal for a ramble.
 Gather loved ones, wrap up warm and blow away the cobwebs with one of these winter walks in the region

-If a walk where you can admire the picturesque towns and villages of the Cotswolds is your bag, why not try this walk from Cotswolds Conservation Board?
 Beginning in the historic town of Stow-on-the-Wold via the pretty villages of Icomb and Wyck Rissington, this walk includes exhilarating views from the top of Maugersbury Hill on a clear day, beautiful Cotswold architecture and a plethora of flora and wildlife on the River Eye.
-Once you reach the charming village of Bourton-on-the-Water, why not head to The Duke of Wellington for a delicious home cooked meal to warm yourself up with afterwards?
+Once you reach the charming village of Bourton-on-the-Water, visit the The Duke of Wellington for a delicious home cooked meal to warm yourself up with afterwards.